 The Tiny Hero Foundation and the Fore Hadley Foundation provide support to families affected by CDH.
 Learn more about them, and other available resources, on the Patient Information & Resources page.

-*Infants with severe CDH plus a highly severe second anomaly, such as uni-ventricular heart defect, severe chromosomal defects, or severe bilateral CDH, face complex physiologic challenges we have generally not been able to overcome.
-This statement relates to the spectrum of CDH excluding those with a highly severe or fatal second anomaly.
+*While the majority of infants with CDH have an isolated CDH defect or only minor associated anomalies, infants with severe CDH plus a highly severe second anomaly, such as uni-ventricular heart defect, severe chromosomal defects, or severe bilateral CDH, face complex physiologic challenges that are addressed on a case-by-case basis.